 Rigid gas permeable contact lenses, including scleral lenses, last longer than conventional soft contacts.
 Their durable materials are designed to resist wear and tear, which is also why scleral lenses don’t require frequent replacements.

-Enjoy the convenience and clear vision scleral lenses by scheduling an appointment with Advanced Eyecare Scleral Lens Center and discover whether scleral lenses are the right choice for you.
+Enjoy the convenience and clear vision scleral lenses by scheduling an appointment with Advanced Eyecare Optometric Center and discover whether scleral lenses are the right choice for you.

 Our practice serves patients from Irvine, Dana Point, Lake Forest, and Newport Beach, California and surrounding communities.